ManyiZ/solar-panel-files/README.md

-# deployable-panel
+# ABOUT
-Deployable solar array PCB files
+Solar panel designs.
+HS-2 is designed in KiCAD, older designs are imported files from EasyEDA.

 ## KiCad Resources
 Download: https://www.kicad.org/download/